 Annual Meeting

-The GVEC Annual Meeting is held every year on the fourth Friday of June.
+The GVEC Annual Meeting is held every year on the fourth Thursday of June.
+The 2025 Annual Meeting was held on June 26, 2025.
 See more details below.

 The Annual Meeting includes a quorum verification (including members registered at the meeting as well as voting by proxy), notice of the meeting and proof-of-mailing confirmation, reading of the minutes of the previous Annual Meeting, election of the Board of Directors up for term renewals for the year, GVEC business reports of the Officers and Directors, presentation of Public Service Awards and time for members to be heard.